AlexTaguchi/nlp-notes/README.md

   And this process is continued for the remaining inputs...

 ### Transformers
 What if we could do away with the sequential nature of the RNN/LSTM/GRU altogether and model sequence data purely with self attention?
+Introducing the transformer.
 ## Embedding
 Embedding is the process of converting a token into a fixed length numerical vector.
 Nearly all NLP tasks can be broken down into a two-step process of [1] token embedding (TOKENIZATION?) with an unsupervised NLP model pre-trained on a database of sequences, and [2] supervised learning to complete the task at hand.
 The quality of the embedder is a critical component of how well the task can be learned.